BrianInGermany/bachelor/README.md

 Docker is required to compile the thesis.
 Run `./build.sh` to compile the thesis.
 The result will be saved in the output folder.

+# Brians Readme Change
+This is a change.